wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 ![Diagram of Microsoft Dataverse Extensibility.](../media/4-extensibility.png)

-Dataverse provides extension capabilities at every horizontal layers.
+Dataverse provides extension capabilities at every horizontal layer.
 As a solution architect, you need to understand the different types of extensibility paradigms.
 Dataverse has:

 - A rich API for integrating with Web Services and OData.
 - No code logic with Business Rules, Calculated columns, Rollup Columns, Business Process Flows and more.